- How do I apply for a waiver?

 The insurance plan of all international students must also meet the additional criteria below in order to waive out:

-- cover medical evacuation expenses of the international student to student's home country in the amount of $10,000 or more (for Fall 2015, this amount will increase to $50,000 or greater)
+- cover medical evacuation expenses of the international student to student's home country in the amount of $50,000 or more

 J-1 international students must also meet California Department of State requirements in order to be waived: